shashik5/APIManager/README.md

 # API Manager

-Application to render documentation from data provided under `data` folder in JSON folder
+Application to render documentation from data provided under `data` folder in JSON format

 ## How To Run